grafana/k6-docs/docs/sources/v0.48.x/using-k6/k6-options/how-to.md

 ---
 title: 'How to use options'
 slug: '/how-to'
-excerpt: 'How to set options in different places (with examples), how to override options, and how to access the value of an option as the test runs.'
+description: 'How to set options in different places (with examples), how to override options, and how to access the value of an option as the test runs.'
 weight: 01
 ---